MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-windows.md

 # C++ quickstart for Windows

-This guide helps you make your first PlayFab API call in C++.
+This guide will help you make your first API call in C++.

 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.